bhatRV/CoronaVirus-Spread-Simulation/README.md

 1. Extensive test cases to cover more scenarios can be added
 1. Validations can be enhanced on the inputs.
 Basic validations are provided for now.
-1. User Interface can be provided
+1. User Interface can be provided and input can be as a json
 1. Assumption: Grid's are generated based on the given dimention (1st line in the file), if X is the input the grid/matrix will be a SQUARE MATRIX of X by X
 1. Assumption: Starting point for the grid/matrix is the top Left corner.
 1. Assumption: Input will be provided using a file and the order for the input values will be followed.